MrWile/pd-collaborate-2020-09-22/what-do-you-teach.md

 # What courses do we all teach? 👩‍🏫👨‍🏫
-Computers, programming, computer repair, graphic design, computer graphics & animation, robotics
+Computers, programming, computer repair, graphic design, computer graphics & animation, robotics, Computer Science Principles